Coding-Coach/coding-coach/README.md

 #### Updating your local
-In order to update your local environment to the latest version on `development`, you will have to pull the changes using the `upstream` repository, for example: `git pull upstream development`.
+In order to update your local environment to the latest version on `development`, you will have to pull the changes using the `upstream` repository, for example: `git pull upstream development` or just `git pull`.
 This will pull all the new commits from the origin repository to your local environment.

 #### Features/Bugs
 When working on a new feature, create a new branch `feature/something` from the `development` branch, for example `feature/login-form`.
 Commit your work agains this new branch and push everything to your forked project.
 Once everything is completed, you should create a PR to the original project.
 Make sure to add a description about your work and a link to the trello task.